Sorted dynamic tables

 • max_data_ttl = 1800000 (30 min).

-By default, at least one value - the last one - will always be stored, as well as all values written in the last 30 minutes.
-The time during which a transaction can remain consistent is limited; the system does not allow long transactions.
+With default settings, at least one value (the last one) is always stored, along with all values written in the last 30 minutes.
+The time during which a transaction can remain consistent is limited: the system does not allow prolonged transactions.

 By using the listed parameters, flexible storage policies can be built.
 For example, min_data_versions = 0, max_data_versions = 1, min_data_ttl = 0, and max_data_ttl = 86400000 (1 day) allow any data older than one day to be deleted, saving only one version from the last day.